Sermon on the 'Mount (South Park)

 "Sermon on the 'Mount" is the first episode of the twenty-seventh season of the American animated comedy television series South Park.
 Premiering on July 23, 2025, it is the first traditional episode to be released in more than two years, and is the 329th episode of the series overall.
 The episode parodies the second presidency of Donald Trump, including legal actions taken by his administration, the Jeffrey Epstein files, and the administration's focus on Christianity.
 Creators Trey Parker and Matt Stone also used the episode to criticize Paramount Skydance, the "Mount" of the episode title, and the parent company of Comedy Central, which airs South Park.

+The episode received the 2026 Primetime Emmy Award for Outstanding Animated Program.

 Plot

 South Park fourth grader Eric Cartman is angry that U.S. President Donald Trump canceled his favorite radio station, NPR, and now fears that "woke is dead".
 At South Park Elementary, PC Principal, now calling himself Power Christian Principal, laments to Cartman's classmate, Stan Marsh that his former woke outlook was "hopeless", and urges Stan to conform.
-A despondent Cartman attempts to kill himself and classmate Butters Stotch via carbon monoxide poisoning by running the Stotch's car in their garage with the door closed, not realizing that the car is electric.
+A despondent Cartman attempts to kill himself and classmate Butters Stotch via carbon monoxide poisoning by running the Stotches' car in their garage with the door closed, not realizing that the car is electric.

 Meanwhile, the school invites Jesus to a school assembly, as part of the push for more Christianity in the nation's schools by Trump, who says "he will sue anyone who doesn't agree with him."
 Feeling that this is a violation of separation of church and state, and angered at his other violations of the law, the citizens of South Park decide to contact him in protest.
 At the White House, Trump is seen animated in the same style as Saddam Hussein.
-(Note: As shown in the film South Park: Bigger, Longer, and Uncut) He is also compared to Hussein by Satan, with whom Trump is revealed to be in a sexual relationship, and whom Trump beats and threatens with a lawsuit after Satan disparages his micropenis.
+(Note: As shown in the film South Park: Bigger, Longer, and Uncut.)
+He is also compared to Hussein by Satan, with whom Trump is revealed to be in a sexual relationship, and whom Trump beats and threatens with a lawsuit after Satan disparages his micropenis.
 Trump similarly threatens to sue the citizens of South Park for $5 billion after dismissing their complaints.

-When the citizens hold a public protest, Jesus hushedly informs them through clenched teeth that his presence in the school is part of the settlement of a lawsuit with Paramount Skydance.
+When the citizens hold a public protest, Jesus hushedly informs them through clenched teeth that his presence in the school is part of the settlement of a lawsuit with Paramount Global.
 Pointing to the cancellation of The Late Show with Stephen Colbert, which is owned by Paramount, Jesus urges the townsfolk not to run afoul of Trump's litigiousness and suffer a similar fate.
-South Park attorney Gerald Broflovski settles Trump's lawsuit, which requires the town to pay $3.5 million, and produce pro-Trump messaging.
+South Park attorney Gerald Broflovski settles Trump's lawsuit, which requires the town to pay $3.5 million and produce pro-Trump messages, the first of which shows a deepfaked Trump wandering naked in a desert.